 The NEPSE index at Mid-Mar 2022 inclined remarkably by 8.53% to close at 2,668.12 points, compared to 2,458.49 points in the same period last year.
 The Market capitalization of NEPSE as well increased from NPR 3,387.34 billion in Mid-Mar 2021 to NPR NPR 3,782.79 billion in Mid-Mar 2022.

 On the other hand, the ratio of market capitalization of NEPSE to GDP at Mid-Mar 2022 has decreased to 88.67% compared to 89.92% in the last year during the same review period.

 B. INTEREST RATES

 To evaluate the current scenario of interest rate in the economy, interbank rate and base rate of commercial banks are taken into consideration.

-The interbank rate of commercial banks which reached a high of 6.91% in Mid-June 2019 stands at 1.26% in Mid-Mar 2021 indicating liquidity ease in the banking system.
-The interbank rate during the same period a year ago stood at 4.35%.
+The interbank rate of commercial banks had decreased to 0.02% in Mid-Aug,2020 which has been gradually rising since then and has reached to 6.56% in Mid-Mar 2022 indicating tightening of liquidity in the banking system compared to Mid-Mar 2021.
+The interbank rate during the same period a year ago stood at 1.26%.

 C. INFLATION RATE

 The consumer price inflation which was 3.02% a year ago increased to 7.14% in Mid-Mar 2022.
 This is the highest increase in CPI index in past five years.
 Food and beverage inflation stood at 7.51 percent whereas non-food and service inflation stood at 6.84 percent in the review month..
 The prices of ghee & oil, vegetable, milk products and eggs and pulses & legumes sub-categories rose by 26.34 percent, 13.96 percent, 11.30 and 10.30 percent respectively on y-o-y basis.